paulghattas/ose-java-technical/README.md

 ## Future Features
 * MySQL
+* show some information from the EAP cluster
+* "kill" button + watchman
+* Jenkins integration

+## Maybe nice to haves?
 * Netflix-y stuff
   * hystrix for MySQL connection
   * hystrix for message broker
-* show some information from the EAP cluster
-* "kill" button + watchman
-* Jenkins integration